Files Submission

 Files web page: ‘Add new file by browsing local file system’ button

-2. An Upload File dialogue is displayed.
+An Upload File dialog is displayed.
 Click the Upload button to choose a file from your local system.

 Files submission: Files’ web page displaying the uploaded file(s)